Where do you currently live and where did you grow up?

 A tip-top, simple and comprehensible story with a pinch of humor and lovable characters.

 What’s one thing that most people don’t know about you?

 I watch a Friends (an American TV show) episodes every day.
 It makes me cheery.

 Animals feature heavily in children’s books – do you have a pet?

 Oh, yes I have.
-Her name is Kamilla and she is a grey cat.
+Her name is Kamilla, we adopted her from an animal shelter.
 I think she can talk and we are very good friends.

 What do you do in your spare time?

 I am a big fan of hiking.
 I enjoy being among trees and feeling the unique atmosphere of the woods.
 It is so quiet, only the birds are singing.
 It fills me up and gives me extra energy, it makes me happy.